Costa Rica Summer Service Program Overview

 What better way to make new friends than by spending the summer ziplining over lush jungle canopies, rafting on rushing rivers and giving back to local communities?
 On our Costa Rica Adventure and Service program for Older Teens, you’ll be able to do all this and more while enjoying the company of other students your age.
-During this service trip designed specifically with older teens in mind, we will have the unique opportunity to perform 20 hours of valuable service work in two different communities.
+During this older teen service trip, we will have the unique opportunity to perform up to 20 hours of valuable service work in two different communities.

 In Sámara we work with a local association that provides supplemental educational, recreational, and career opportunities for youth with limited resources in the rural beach communities of the surrounding area.
 We will be helping run one of their many programs focusing on academic and artistic education, environmental consciousness, health, and socio-cultural development.
-Projects vary but our service work typically consists of working on art projects with the children, reading to them, teaching them English, and general upkeep of the school such as painting and light maintenance.
+Projects vary but our service work typically consists of working on art projects, reading to the children, and general upkeep of the school such as painting and light maintenance.

-These programs are designed to nurture older teens and teach them to be more independent and savvy travelers.
+These summer community service programs for high school students are designed to nurture older teens and teach them to be more independent and savvy travelers.
 Because as you grow, your interests and needs do too.
 So get ready to perform meaningful service work, explore jungles and volcanoes, and relax on pristine tropical beaches.
 We will experience the best Costa Rica has to offer while ziplining, hiking, white water rafting, sea kayaking, and much more! ¡Pura Vida!

 During this program, you will…

 - Volunteer in two different communities to earn up to 20 hours of service hours

 - Participate side by side with two local associations on various projects, including working with local children

 - Go on an overnight whitewater rafting trip in the lush jungle